-For U.S. tax purposes, an entity is generally a resident of the jurisdiction where it is formed or incorporated.
+- For U.S. tax purposes, an entity is generally a resident of the jurisdiction where it is formed or incorporated.
 A corporation is a "domestic" corporation if it is formed in the U.S. under the law of the U.S., any U.S. state or the District of Columbia.
-A domestic corporation can be a resident even if it does not own any property in the U.S. or conduct any business in the U.S. Under Section 7874 of the Code, however, a foreign corporation that acquires the stock, or assets, of a domestic entity in an "inversion" transaction may be treated as a U.S. corporation, if certain requirements are met.
+A domestic corporation can be a resident even if it does not own any property in the U.S. or conduct any business in the U.S. Under Section 7874, however, a foreign corporation that acquires the stock, or assets, of a domestic entity in an "inversion" transaction may be treated as a U.S. corporation, if certain requirements are met.
 If these rules apply, the foreign corporation would generally be expected to be treated as a resident of both the U.S. and a foreign jurisdiction (e.g., its jurisdiction of incorporation or place of management).

-Similarly, partnerships and other transparent entities (e.g., an LLC with a single owner) are "domestic" if they are formed or incorporated in the U.S. Partnerships and other transparent entities are generally subject to U.S. tax return filing requirements, even if they are not subject to U.S. tax.
+Proposals in the Green Book would make it more likely that the inversion rules would apply, including by adding rules that would treat an acquisition of a domestic entity as an inversion where the foreign acquiring corporation is managed and controlled in the U.S. (regardless of whether the requirements that exist under current law are met). - Similarly, partnerships and other transparent entities (e.g., an LLC with a single owner) are "domestic" if they are formed or incorporated in the U.S. Partnerships and other transparent entities are generally subject to U.S. tax return filing requirements, even if they are not subject to U.S. tax.
 An entity is generally "foreign" for U.S. tax purposes if the entity is not "domestic," subject to the application of Section 7874 (as described above).